jeongsup-moon/yeast-GEM/data/modelCuration/README.md

 Data files used for performing curations to the model.

+Curations between each model release are gathered in consolidated curation scripts that are named after the model version that they generate.
+E.g. v8_6_1.m includes updates that regenerates model version 8.6.1.
+These scripts can replicate the curation process, but earlier model releases are best downloaded here: https://github.com/SysBioChalmers/yeast-GEM/releases.

-Organized in folders that indicate to which model version the changes should be applied.
-E.g. 'v8_6_0' contains data files to curate model version 8.6.0 (but note that it does not specify the version number of the _new_ model).
+Organized in folders that indicate which model version will be generated when incorporating this data.
+E.g. 'v8_6_1' contains data files that is used to regenerate model version 8.6.1.

 The data files here mainly exist of list with reactions, metabolites etc., and their annotations.